NVIDIA Corporation

 Our fixed income security investments include highly rated, diversified investment types and credit exposures with shorter maturities.

-Cash provided by operating activities increased in fiscal year 2026 compared to fiscal year 2025, due to higher revenue.
+Cash provided by operating activities increased in the first quarter of fiscal year 2027 compared to the first quarter of fiscal year 2026 due to higher revenue.

-Cash used in investing activities increased in fiscal year 2026 compared to fiscal year 2025, primarily driven by higher purchases of equity investment securities and the execution of a non-exclusive license agreement with Groq.
+Cash used in investing activities increased in the first quarter of fiscal year 2027 compared to the first quarter of fiscal year 2026, primarily driven by higher purchases of equity investment securities.

-Cash used in financing activities increased in fiscal year 2026 compared to fiscal year 2025, mainly due to higher share repurchases.
+Cash used in financing activities increased in the first quarter of fiscal year 2027 compared to the first quarter of fiscal year 2026, mainly due to higher share repurchases.

 Liquidity

-Our primary sources of liquidity include cash, cash equivalents, marketable securities, and cash generated by our operations.
-As of January 25, 2026, we had $62.6 billion in cash, cash equivalents, and marketable securities.
+Our primary sources of liquidity include cash, cash equivalents, marketable debt and equity securities, and cash generated by our operations.
+As of April 26, 2026, we had $50.3 billion in cash, cash equivalents, and marketable debt securities as well as $30.2 billion of marketable equity securities.
 We believe that we have sufficient liquidity to meet our operating requirements for at least the next twelve months and for the foreseeable future, including our future obligations.
-We continuously evaluate our liquidity and capital resources, including our access to external capital, to ensure we can finance future capital requirements.
+We continuously evaluate our liquidity and capital resources, including our access to external capital, to ensure we can finance future capital requirements and commitments.

 Our marketable securities consist of publicly-held equity securities, debt securities issued by the U.S. government and its agencies, highly-rated corporations and financial institutions, and foreign government entities, as well as certificates of deposit issued by highly-rated financial institutions.
 These marketable securities are primarily denominated in U.S. dollars.
-Refer to Note 7 of the Notes to the Consolidated Financial Statements in Part IV, Item 15 of this Annual Report on Form 10-K for additional information.
+Refer to Note 5 of the Notes to Condensed Consolidated Financial Statements in Part I, Item 1 of this Quarterly Report on Form 10-Q for additional information.

-Except for approximately $1.7 billion of cash, cash equivalents, and marketable securities held outside the U.S. for which we have not accrued any related foreign or state taxes if we repatriate these amounts to the U.S., substantially all of our cash, cash equivalents and marketable securities held outside the U.S. at the end of fiscal year 2026 are available for use in the U.S. without incurring additional U.S. federal income taxes.
-Our first quarter of any fiscal year (including fiscal year 2027) generally does not include any estimated federal and state income tax payments and our second quarter of any fiscal year (including fiscal year 2027) generally includes two estimated federal and state income tax payments.
+Except for approximately $1.7 billion of cash, cash equivalents, and marketable debt securities held outside of the U.S., for which we have not accrued any related foreign or state taxes if we repatriate these amounts to the U.S., substantially all of our cash, cash equivalents, and marketable debt securities held outside the U.S. at the end of the first quarter of fiscal year 2027 are available for use in the U.S. without incurring additional U.S. federal income taxes.
+We made no federal income tax payments in the first quarter of fiscal year 2027, whereas our second quarter of fiscal year 2027 is scheduled to include two payments.

 Capital Return to Shareholders

-From January 26, 2026 through February 20, 2026, we repurchased 8 million shares for $1.5 billion pursuant to a pre-established trading plan.
-We may execute repurchases from time to time, subject to market conditions, operating requirements, and other investment opportunities, in the open market, in privately negotiated transactions, pursuant to a Rule 10b5-1 trading plan or in structured share repurchase agreements in compliance with Rule 10b-18 of the Exchange Act.
+We may execute repurchases from time to time, subject to market conditions, operating requirements and other investment opportunities, in the open market, in privately-negotiated transactions, pursuant to a Rule 10b5-1 trading plan or in structured share repurchase agreements in compliance with Rule 10b-18 of the Exchange Act.
 Our share repurchase program may be suspended at any time at our discretion.

 The U.S. Inflation Reduction Act of 2022 requires a 1% excise tax on certain share repurchases in excess of shares issued for employee compensation made after December 31, 2022.
-The excise tax is included in our share repurchase cost and was not material for fiscal years 2026 and 2025.
+The excise tax is included in our share repurchase cost and was not significant for the first quarter of fiscal year 2027.

 Outstanding Indebtedness and Commercial Paper Program

-Our aggregate debt maturities as of January 25, 2026, by year payable, are as follows:
+Our aggregate debt maturities as of April 26, 2026, by year payable, were as follows:

-In January 2026, we increased the amount of our commercial paper program, pursuant to which we may issue unsecured commercial paper notes from time to time or all at once up to $25.0 billion.
-As of January 25, 2026, no commercial paper was outstanding.
-We will continue to evaluate issuing commercial paper as a component of our overall liquidity strategy.
+We have a commercial paper program to support general corporate purposes, pursuant to which we may issue unsecured paper notes, from time to time or all at once, up to $25.0 billion.
+As of April 26, 2026, no commercial paper was outstanding.

-Refer to Note 11 of the Notes to the Consolidated Financial Statements in Part IV, Item 15 of this Annual Report on Form 10-K for further discussion.
+Refer to Note 9 of the Notes to Condensed Consolidated Financial Statements in Part I, Item 1 of this Quarterly Report on Form 10-Q for further discussion.

 Material Cash Requirements and Other Obligations

-For descriptions of our facility lease guarantees, long-term debt, purchase commitments, and operating lease obligations, refer to Note 10, Note 11, Note 12, and Note 17 of the Notes to the Consolidated Financial Statements in Part IV, Item 15 of this Annual Report on Form 10-K, respectively.
+For descriptions of our facility lease guarantees, long-term debt, purchase commitments, and operating lease obligations, refer to Note 8, Note 9, Note 10, and Note 14 of the Notes to the Condensed Consolidated Financial Statements in Part I, Item 1 of this Quarterly Report on Form 10-Q, respectively.

 We expect to continue investing in our ecosystem.
-We are finalizing an investment and partnership agreement with OpenAI.
-There is no assurance that we will enter into an investment and partnership agreement with OpenAI or that a transaction will be completed.
-Refer to Item 1A.
+Refer to Note 6 and Item 1A.
 Risk Factors for additional information regarding our investments.

-Unrecognized tax benefits of $4.0 billion, which includes related interest and penalties of $374 million, were recorded in non-current income tax payable at the end of fiscal year 2026.
+Unrecognized tax benefits were $4.5 billion, which includes related interest and penalties of $439 million, and were recorded in non-current income tax payable as of April 26, 2026.
 We are unable to estimate the timing of any potential tax liability, interest payments, or penalties in individual years due to uncertainties in the underlying income tax positions and the timing of the effective settlement of such tax positions.
 We are currently under examination by the Internal Revenue Service for our fiscal years 2023 and 2024.
-Refer to Note 13 of the Notes to the Consolidated Financial Statements in Part IV, Item 15 of this Annual Report on Form 10-K for further information.
+Refer to Note 11 of the Notes to Condensed Consolidated Financial Statements in Part I, Item 1 of this Quarterly Report on Form 10-Q.

 Adoption of New and Recently Issued Accounting Pronouncements